gautriv/apidocumentation/pages/mydoc/whatisanAPI.md

   url: https://beingtechnicalwriter.com/apidocumentation/index.html
 ---

-In this chapter we'll explore the fascinating world of APIs (Application Programming Interfaces).
-We'll learn what APIs are, how they work, and why they're so important in the tech world.

-### What is an API?
+An API, which stands for Application Programming Interface, is a collection of rules that govern how two software applications interact with one another.

-Okay, picture this: You're at a restaurant, hungry and ready to order.
+Picture this: You're at a restaurant, hungry and ready to order.
 But you don't need to know how the chef prepares the food; you just pick up the menu, choose your dish, and voilà!
 The kitchen takes care of the rest.
 Well, that's kind of how an API (Application Programming Interface) works in the tech world.

 Think of it as a menu for computer programs.
 It's like a magic list that shows all the cool stuff a program can do.
 And guess what?
 Other programs can browse this menu and order what they need.
 It's like a digital cafeteria for software!

 In today's tech-savvy world, we've got tons of programs and apps, from social media and games to weather forecasts.
 They all need to chat and share info sometimes, right?
 That's where APIs come in.
 They're like the connectors that link these programs together.
-They're the reason you can share a cute cat picture from your phone to your favourite social media app.
+They're the reason you can share a cute cat picture from your phone to your favorite social media app.
 Thank APIs for making our digital lives a breeze!

 Now, APIs have two sides to them: **Requests** and **Responses**.